isabella232/finite-fault-product/docs/web_product.md

 2. Create a directory containing all finite fault model files.
     - Note: If the model includes two equally valid solutions, create two directories.
 3. Review the product created.
 Product files will be written to ~/pdlout/[EVENTCODE]
-   - One product example: `sendproduct us us 1000dyad tests/data/products/1000dyad -r`
+   - One product example: `sendproduct us us 1000dyad tests/data/products/1000dyad 1 -d`
-   - Two product example: `sendproduct us us 10004u1y tests/data/products/10004u1y_1 -ffm2 tests/data/products/10004u1y_2 -r`
 4. Delete the folders and send the product.
-   - One product example: `sendproduct us us 1000dyad tests/data/products/1000dyad`
+   - One product example: `sendproduct us us 1000dyad tests/data/products/1000dyad 1`
-   - Two product example: `sendproduct us us 10004u1y tests/data/products/10004u1y_1 -ffm2 tests/data/products/10004u1y_2`
 5. (opt).
 Check that the product was sent correctly.
-   - One product example: `getproduct us us 1000dyad ./output_events`
+   - Product without model number: `getproduct us us 1000dyad ./output_events`
-   - Two product example: `getproduct us us 10004u1y ./output_events -t`
+   - Product with model number: `getproduct us us 10004u1y ./output_events -m 2`
 6. (opt).
 Delete an outdated product.
-   - One product example: `deleteproduct us us 1000dyad`
+   - Product without model number: `deleteproduct us us 1000dyad`
-    - Two product example (Delete the seconds model): `getproduct us us 10004u1y -t -m 2`
+   - Product with model number: `getproduct us us 10004u1y -t -m 2`

 ## Requirements
 In order to create the web product a folder containing the folowing files is required.
 Note: Duplicates of files will not be sent.